-H.265 vs H.264 Encoding: What's the Difference and Which is Better?
+H.265 vs H.264 Encoding: What's the difference and which is better?;

-What is a video codec?
+What is a video codec?;

-What is H.264?
+What is H.264?;

-H.264, known as Advanced Video Coding (AVC), is a video codec released in 2003.
+H.264, also known as Advanced Video Coding (AVC), is a video codec that was released in 2003.
 Many video streaming services, such as YouTube and Netflix, use this codec today.
 H.264 was designed to provide high-quality video compression while maintaining a low bitrate, making it ideal for streaming video over the Internet.

-What is H.265?
+What is H.265?;

 Overall, depending on your needs, both H.264 and H.265 are excellent video encoding solutions.

-What is the difference between them?
+What is the difference between them?;

 The benefits of H.264